 Enter the password to login

 You will see the Red Hat 8 desktop.
-That’s it you are done.
+That’s it you are done with the installation process.

 In my case, there was no need for me to install the VMware tools separately.
 It was installed automatically and I could switch to full screen mode easily without any issues.